itiligent/OpenWRT-Raspi-TravelRouter/README.md

 Research and obtain a Linux compatible USB Wifi adapter **with a chipset that supports _"AP mode"_**.

+To confirm that the chipset of your USB wifi adapter is supported in OpenWRT:

+- _Search https://forum.openwrt.org to confirm and obtain the correct package name(s) of the OpenWRT wifi chipset packages required._
+- _To learn more about USB wifi adapters with Linux/OpenWRT & AP mode support see here: [https://github.com/morrownr/USB-WiFi](https://github.com/morrownr/USB-WiFi)._

 _(Built-in Raspi radio supports AP Mode and will be used for hotel Wifi piggyback, a second USB wifi dongle also supporting AP Mode will be needed to service Wifi clients)._

 ---

 ### **Step 2.**

-Next confirm that the chipset of your USB wifi adapter is supported in OpenWRT:

-- _Search https://forum.openwrt.org to confirm and obtain the correct package name(s) of the OpenWRT wifi chipset packages required._
-- _To learn more about USB wifi adapters with Linux/OpenWRT & AP mode support see here: [https://github.com/morrownr/USB-WiFi](https://github.com/morrownr/USB-WiFi)._

----

-### **Step 3.**
   -  Download `raspi-travelrouter.sh` script and make it executable: `chmod +x raspi-travelrouter.sh`.

    - Download base-travelrouter-raspi.tar.gz and extract the contents.

 ---

-### **Step 4.**
+### **Step 3.**

 Adjust the `ARCH=` & `IMAGE_PROFILE=` sections of `raspi-travelrouter.sh` to suit your Raspi hardware (script defaults build for Raspi 4).
    ```